 What dog clippers do professionals use?

 Professional dog groomers own many different dog clippers for various types of grooming works.
 Low-heat and silent clippers are preferred for sensitive areas while bulkier and heavier-duty models are used for bulk trimming.
+There are also smaller dog clippers more adequate for clipping dog paws and feet.

 If you are wondering what dog clippers do groomers use, know that groomers in a salon receive dogs of different shapes and sizes.
 You do not clip a Komondor (the dog with dreads) like you groom a Pomeranian show dog.
-Even on the same dogs, different dog clippers will be used at different stages.
+Even in the same dogs, different dog clippers will be used at different stages.

 This is perhaps the main difference between grooming your own dog at home and letting a professional handle it.
 They have a wide range of tools whereas an average dog owner, you would only really own a single trimmer.